-“We Can’t Cop Cars Without Seeing Cop Cars” is a site specific installation by artist/scholar Dr. Fahamu Pecou.
+Dr. Fahamu Pecou is an artist/scholar and was the Artist-in-Residence for the 2019-2020 Art on the Atlanta BeltLine exhibition.
+“We Can’t Cop Cars Without Seeing Cop Cars” is a site specific installation by Dr. Pecou.
 The installation features a short film by the same title displayed within a modified Ford Crown Victoria Interceptor.

 Crown Victoria Interceptors are a popular vehicle used in police forces across the country.
 When decommissioned, they are repurposed and sold at auto auctions, often purchased by Black men in urban communities.
 The irony of the Crown Victoria being a popular car amongst Black men can’t be overstated, but the silhouette of the vehicle continues to have a visceral affect.